Echo Show - Black

 I guess the best way to explain the show.
 Most of what the Alexa devices were using your phone for can now be done on the show's touch screen.
 I still find myself listening to my Show more than looking at it, which kind of defeats the purpose of a screen.
 My biggest frustration with the Show is instead of operating Alexa from across the room with voice commands I find myself having to stand in front of it, or walk to it then hovering over it to navigate through the screens.
 I still find myself pulling my phone out of my pocket or reaching for a tablet to pull up information rather than getting up walking to the device and dealing with the frustratingly clunky voice navigation.
 Most of everything we use now a days is wireless, we aren't used to being restricted to a certain area to use a device.
 I haven't felt this way since the landline was the only way to make a call and there were no such things as laptops, tablets, bluetooth, smartphones and other smart devices.

-*Update* I attempted to use the video chat today to call my Dad.
-He answered with his dot so I could not see him.
-I thought he might answer from his phone so we could test it.
-The Show gives you a full screen view of yourself before the call is connected and a smaller window like Skype once the call is connected.
+When using the video chat feature the Show gives you a full screen view of yourself before the call is connected and a smaller window like Skype once the call is connected.
 With the angle of the camera and my Show sitting on the kitchen counter I had to take a few steps back, maybe 5 feet from the device so that my head would show up on the camera.
 As a note I am 6" 2.
-When my Dad answered we could not understand each other because of a bad connection.
-I ended the call quickly and called him from my cell.
-I have a 60 mbps connection and he uses FIOs.

 Why you might consider buying the Fire7 tablet before the buying the Echo Show